Last Updated: Oct 28, 2025

 - Access to the Crusoe Cloud UI or Crusoe CLI

-- Run the following command to clear any ECC errors that could also be affecting the instance followed by a reboot:
+2. Then, run the following command to clear any ECC errors that could be affecting the instance followed by a reboot.

 $ nvidia-smi -r